emi0x7d1/blog/content/improving-autocompletion-in-your-rust-macros/index.md

 }
 ```

-I would expect RA suggesting the prop `width` but we don't.
-We get arbitrary statements.
+I would expect RA to suggest the prop `width` but it doesn't.
+It suggests arbitrary statements.

 ![RA not suggesting `Box` props](./ra-not-suggesting-box-props.png)